J. C. Frankenbach

 North America

 J. (Julia) C. Frankenbach is a historian of early North America.
 She specializes in the history of the Spanish-occupied North American West and gravitates to historical topics dealing with labor, colonialism, gender, and the environment.
 In 2013, she earned a B.A. in environmental studies from Mount Holyoke College before studying history at the University of Colorado at Boulder, where she completed her M.A. in 2017.
-At Berkeley, she is researching a dissertation on the Indigenous history of the Spanish-occupied San Francisco Bay area.
-Her current research looks at the variety of ways Bay area tribal communities engaged the Spanish colonial livestock economy to set the terms of their relationships with colonizers.
-She is a Berkeley Fellow and a two-time Foreign Language & Area Studies (FLAS) Fellow.
+At Berkeley, she is researching the political history of the Spanish-occupied Indigenous San Francisco Bay Area.
+The project looks at the ways Bay Area tribes engaged the Spanish colonial livestock economy to set the terms of their relationships with colonizers and with one another.
+She is a Berkeley Fellow and a two-time Foreign Language & Area Studies (FLAS) Fellow and has received support for her work from the American Philosophical Society and the UC Berkeley Center for Latin American & Caribbean Studies.

 Julia is involved in several initiatives to support K-12 educators interested in incorporating recent scholarship in their California history curricula.
 In summer 2022 she collaborated with the UC Berkeley History-Social Science Project to host a K-12 teachers' institute on histories of slavery in California.
 She also spearheaded H-Net's Teach California project, an initiative to make university-developed teaching resources accessible to educators in K-12 and community college spaces.